snototter/viren2d/docs/source/installation.rst

 Requirements
 ------------

-TODO you'll need python 3.x-dev packages!

-TODO how to install spdlog is missing --> change in viren2d (disable logging if not found & issue a cmake warning)

-TODO Note that NumPy>=1.7.0 is a runtime dependency (by pybind11).

 * A C++ compiler supporting at least ``C++14``.
 * `CMake \>= 3.15 <https://cmake.org/>`__ and a
   `compatible build tool <https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html>`__,